 Quadratus Lumborum Training.
-For Quadratus lumborum training he recommends the horizontal isometric side bridge (stick that in Google images or go to our favorite Canadian site here and and you will see what we mean) which can be done from a knee supporting position on the floor or a more testing version which utilizes a feet supported version.
-Another advanced version that involves the maximal involvement of the Quadratus lumborum and obliques, with co-contraction of the critical spine muscles and transverse abdominis, is the rolling side bridge which is also shown on the page.
+For Quadratus lumborum training he recommends the horizontal isometric side bridge.
+(Stick that in Google images or go to our favorite Canadian site here and and you will see what we mean).
+These can be done from a knee supporting position on the floor or a more testing version which utilizes a feet supported version.
+Another advanced version is the rolling side bridge which is also shown on the page.
+This involves the maximal involvement of the Quadratus lumborum and obliques, with co-contraction of the critical spine muscles and transverse abdominis.

 Rectus abdominis, Obliques, and Transverse abdominis Training.
 Prof McGill states that there is no single abdominal exercise that effectively challenges all of the abdominal musculature.
 He recommends several versions of crunches for the Rectus abdominis and obliques, again shown nicely on his page here.

-Pleasingly, he suggests avoiding sit-ups (with bent or straight legs) due to the high psoas muscle activation and the impressive compression this causes in the low-back.
-Similarly, leg raises also cause a great deal of psoas muscles activation and lumbar spine compression and should be avoided by anyone with a low-back problem.
+Pleasingly, he suggests avoiding sit-ups (with bent or straight legs) due to the high psoas muscle activation.
+Sit-ups cause impressive compression in the low-back.
+Similarly, leg raises also cause a great deal of psoas muscles activation.
+This leads to savage lumbar spine compression and should be avoided by anyone with a low-back problem.
 So, with your gym bloke – no flutter kicks and no inclined sit-ups with weights on your chest – ever!

 Back Extensor Training.
 Front lying (prone) upper torso (or leg) lifts off the floor may not be ‘wise’ if you have low-back pain.
 They place far too much load on the spine.
-In this exercise the hyperextended lumbar spine pays a very high compression penalty (approximately 4000 to 6000 N) which loads the facet joints and crushes the interspinous ligaments.
+In this exercise the hyperextended lumbar spine pays a very high compression penalty.
+McGill states this is approximately 4000 to 6000 N which loads the facet joints and crushes the interspinous ligaments.